17 Best Restaurants in Sayulita Mexico You Can’t Miss

 Here you’ll find all the taco meat classics like al pastor, bistec, chorizo, arrachera etc. They also do gringas and tortas.

 For plant-based eaters, they do mushroom tacos.
-Order a few tacos with onions and cilantro, load up the chilli sauce and lime and you’re good to go.
+Order a few tacos with onions and cilantro, load up the chili sauce and lime and you’re good to go.

 It’s not healthy but it’s one of the most authentic places for tacos in town that do have non-meat taco options.

-Note: The veggie options are not 100% vegetarian- they warm up the tortillas on the same grill where they cook meat so if this is a problem for you, you might want to avoid it.
+Note: The veggie options are not 100% vegetarian- they warm up the tortillas and cook mushrooms on the same grill where they cook meat so if this is a problem for you, you might want to avoid it.

 Best for: Lunch, Dinner and Post-Partying